Demario Overstreet, Ph.D.

 About the FIRST Partnership

 For over 20 years, the UAB Minority Health & Health Equity Research Center has translated the science of health disparities and healthy equity into better health for all, and nowhere is the need for such understanding more evident than in the deep South.
-UAB and Tuskegee University recognize the importance of having representation from racial and ethnic minorities in the U.S., specifically African Americans who have higher instances of heart disease, stroke, diabetes, cancer, and overall a higher mortality rate.
+UAB and Tuskegee University recognize the importance of having representation from individuals with different life experiences, perspectives and backgrounds and who have higher instances of heart disease, stroke, diabetes, cancer, and overall a higher mortality rate.

-To cultivate inclusive excellence at both institutions, longtime partners—UAB and Tuskegee University—apply for and received funding from the National Institutes of Health Common Fund to establish a community of scientists committed to inclusive excellence.
+To cultivate inclusive excellence at both institutions, longtime partners—UAB and Tuskegee University—apply for and received funding from the National Institutes of Health Common Fund to establish a community of scientists committed to health disparity research.
 Throughout 2023, the Benjamin-Carver FIRST program has been actively recruiting faculty and welcoming them into their respective peer cluster community.

 In this series, we’re spotlighting each of the Benjamin-Carver Scientists—sharing their educational history and plans for future research.